sjh2208/GSP_Paris_Project/README.md

 # Code Instructions

-**Important: this experiment was designed with PsychoPy3 v2021.2.3; it may not work with other versions!**
+**Important: this experiment was designed and tested with PsychoPy3 v2021.2.3; it may not work with other versions!**

 1. Generate the stimuli by running the **gen_stim.py** executable or the **Gen_Stim.ipynb** Jupyter notebook.
 2. Open **exp_code.py** executable in PsychoPy and run through the PsychoPy Runner.
 The **test_exp.psyexp** builder file can be opened in the builder to visualize the structure of the task, but should not be run.